AyushmaanKaushik/f1-telemetry-streaming/README.md

 # F1 Telemetry Streaming Platform

-This is a side project to learn more about databricks and the goal is to simulate the working of a data engineering pipeline for real-time telemetry streaming using live data from the scenario of F1 races.
+This is a side project to learn more about databricks and the goal is to simulate the working of a data engineering pipeline for real-time telemetry streaming.
+I found the scenario of F1 cars sending data from multiple sensors and monitoring issues in near real time to be the perfect use case to build this project on!

 ---